benlowry/pgweb-app/readme.md

 To run as an independent app you need to configure these ENV variables:

     UUID_ENCODING_CHARACTERS="abcde..." (encodes sequential ids to short url type strings)
-    BCRYPT_FIXED_SALT: "" (see generate notes below)
+    BCRYPT_FIXED_SALT: "" (see notes below)
-    BCRYPT_WORKLOAD_FACTOR: 4
     MINIMUM_PASSWORD_LENGTH: 5
     MINIMUM_USERNAME_LENGTH: 5
     MINIMUM_TOKEN_LENGTH: 5
+    REDIS_URL: "redis://localhost:6379"

 ## Run as a UserAppStore app
 To run as an AppStore app you need to configure this ENV variable:

     USERAPPSTORE="https://userappstore.com"
+    UUID_ENCODING_CHARACTERS="abcde..." (encodes sequential ids to short url type strings)
+    BCRYPT_FIXED_SALT: "$...." (see notes below)
+    BCRYPT_WORKLOAD_FACTOR: 10 (see notes below)
+    REDIS_URL: "redis://localhost:6379"

 ### Generating a salt
-Fixed-salts return the same hash every time, this is useful for usernames and some other fields where you want to retrieve by value or ensure non-duplicates.
+Fixed-salts return the same hash every time, for usernames and some other fields where the hashed value is a surrogate for the real value and still used for comparisons, uniqueness etc.

-Passwords and wherever possible a random salt is used each time.
+Because the hashed data is used a low work factor should be used so the operation completes quickly.

     $ node
-    $ var bcrypt = require('node-bcrypt')
+    $ var bcrypt = require('bcrypt-node')
-    $ bcrypt.genSaltSync(bcryptWorkFactor);
+    $ bcrypt.genSaltSync(1);

+The BCRYPT_WORKLOAD_FACTOR is used when hashing with random salts, for passwords and generally where the hashed value is not used for anything.
+It should be 10+ to ensure anyone trying to reverse it requires too much computing power.

 ### Encrypting Redis data in production
 You can encrypt your Redis database using a combination of AES-256 for data and